xkollar/flatfs/README.md

 * `mkfs.flat`: analogous to other mkfs things.
 * `flatfs`: fuse thing to access the files ystem.
 * `fsck.flat`: consistency check.
+* `tune.flat`: prit info about and modify the file system.

 # Playground